MatthieuGouel/python-package-skeleton/README.md

 ## Syntax

-You can check the syntax using pylama (you must have pylama package installed first) :
+You can check the syntax using flake8 (you must have flake8 package installed first) :

 ```
-pylama skeleton
+flake8 skeleton
 ```

 You can also use tox (you must have tox package installed first) :

 ```
-tox -e pylama
+tox -e lint
 ```

 ## Test coverage